Trove Technology Platform

 SCGB1A1 and Therabron™ are multi-modal proteins engineered by nature to regulate inflammatory, fibrotic, and immune processes through multiple mechanisms of action.
 At least eight distinct biological activities and pathways are strongly affected by SCGB1A1 and Therabron™:

 1) PLA2s: SCGB1A1 and Therabron™ inhibit at least 3 PLA2 enzymes, including sPLA2-Type 1b, sPLA2-Type 2a, and cPLA2-Type IV.
-Phospholipase A2s (PLA2) are enzymes found in many tissues that catalyze the hydrolysis of glycerophospholipids to release arachidonic acid (AA).
-AA is a substrate for a variety of other enzymes that lead to the formation of eicosanoid mediators of inflammation, such as leukotrienes, which have been linked to development of neonatal lung disease and are associated with severity and progression of chronic lung diseases in adults, including COPD and asthma.
+Phospholipase A2s (PLA2) are enzymes found in many tissues and catalyze the hydrolysis of glycerophospholipids to release arachidonic acid (AA), particularly cPLA2-Type IV.
+AA is a substrate for a variety of other enzymes in the AA cascade that leads to the formation of eicosanoid mediators of inflammation, such as leukotrienes, which are associated with the severity and progression of chronic lung diseases in adults, including COPD and asthma.
 The activity of sPLA2-Type 1b and Type 2a are elevated during inflammatory responses, resulting in accelerated degradation of lung surfactant that can cause or exacerbate respiratory failure.